yegappan/lsp/README.md

 Command|Description
 -------|-----------
+:LspCodeAction|Apply the code action supplied by the language server to the diagnostic in the current line.
+:LspDiagCurrent|Display the diagnostic message for the current line :LspDiagFirst|Display the first diagnostic message for the current buffer :LspDiagHighlightDisable|Disable diagnostic message highlights :LspDiagHighlightEnable|Enable diagnostic message highlights :LspDiagNext|Display the next diagnostic message after the current line :LspDiagPrev|Display the previous diagnostic message before the current line :LspDiagShow|Display the diagnostics messages from the language server for the current buffer in a new location list.
+:LspFold|Fold the current file
+:LspFormat|Format a range of lines in the current file using the language server.
+The **shiftwidth** and **expandtab** values set for the current buffer are used when format is applied.
+The default range is the entire file.
-:LspShowServers|Display the list of registered LSP servers :LspGotoDefinition|Go to the definition of the keyword under cursor :LspGotoDeclaration|Go to the declaration of the keyword under cursor :LspGotoTypeDef|Go to the type definition of the keyword under cursor :LspGotoImpl|Go to the implementation of the keyword under cursor :LspPeekDefinition|Open the definition of the symbol under cursor in the preview window.
+:LspGotoDeclaration|Go to the declaration of the keyword under cursor :LspGotoDefinition|Go to the definition of the keyword under cursor :LspGotoImpl|Go to the implementation of the keyword under cursor :LspGotoTypeDef|Go to the type definition of the keyword under cursor :LspHighlight|Highlight all the matches for the keyword under cursor :LspHighlightClear|Clear all the matches highlighted by :LspHighlight :LspIncomingCalls|Display the list of symbols calling the current symbol.
+:LspOutgoingCalls|Display the list of symbols called by the current symbol.
+:LspOutline|Show the list of symbols defined in the current file in a separate window.
 :LspPeekDeclaration|Open the declaration of the symbol under cursor in the preview window.
-:LspPeekTypeDef|Open the type definition of the symbol under cursor in the preview window.
+:LspPeekDefinition|Open the definition of the symbol under cursor in the preview window.
 :LspPeekImpl|Open the implementation of the symbol under cursor in the preview window.
-:LspShowSignature|Display the signature of the keyword under cursor :LspDiagShow|Display the diagnostics messages from the LSP server for the current buffer in a new location list.
-:LspDiagFirst|Display the first diagnostic message for the current buffer :LspDiagNext|Display the next diagnostic message after the current line :LspDiagPrev|Display the previous diagnostic message before the current line :LspDiagCurrent|Display the diagnostic message for the current line :LspShowReferences|Display the list of references to the keyword under cursor in a new location list.
 :LspPeekReferences|Display the list of references to the keyword under cursor in a location list associated with the preview window.
-:LspHighlight|Highlight all the matches for the keyword under cursor :LspHighlightClear|Clear all the matches highlighted by :LspHighlight :LspOutline|Show the list of symbols defined in the current file in a separate window.
+:LspPeekTypeDef|Open the type definition of the symbol under cursor in the preview window.
-:LspFormat|Format the current file using the LSP server.
-The **shiftwidth** and **expandtab** values set for the current buffer are used when format is applied.
-:{range}LspFormat|Format the specified range of lines.
-:LspIncomingCalls|Display the list of symbols calling the current symbol.
-:LspOutgoingCalls|Display the list of symbols called by the current symbol.
-:LspRename|Rename the current symbol :LspCodeAction|Apply the code action supplied by the LSP server to the diagnostic in the current line.
-:LspSymbolSearch|Perform a workspace wide search for a symbol :LspSelectionExpand|Expand the current symbol range visual selection :LspSelectionShrink|Shrink the current symbol range visual selection :LspFold|Fold the current file
+:LspRename|Rename the current symbol :LspSelectionExpand|Expand the current symbol range visual selection :LspSelectionShrink|Shrink the current symbol range visual selection :LspServerRestart|Restart the language server for the current buffer :LspShowReferences|Display the list of references to the keyword under cursor in a new location list.
+:LspShowServers|Display the list of registered language servers :LspShowServerCapabilities|Display the language server capabilities for the current buffer :LspShowSignature|Display the signature of the keyword under cursor :LspSubTypeHierarchy|Display the sub type hierarchy in a popup window :LspSuperTypeHierarchy|Display the super type hierarchy in a popup window :LspSwitchSourceHeader|Switch between a source and a header file.
-:LspWorkspaceAddFolder `{folder}`| Add a folder to the workspace :LspWorkspaceRemoveFolder `{folder}`|Remove a folder from the workspace :LspWorkspaceListFolders|Show the list of folders in the workspace :LspServerRestart|Restart the LSP server for the current buffer
+:LspSymbolSearch|Perform a workspace wide search for a symbol :LspWorkspaceAddFolder `{folder}`| Add a folder to the workspace :LspWorkspaceListFolders|Show the list of folders in the workspace :LspWorkspaceRemoveFolder `{folder}`|Remove a folder from the workspace

 ## Similar Vim LSP Plugins